JZPoteat/Jacob-Portfolio/README.md

   responsiveness from 320px to 1600px width screens

 ## Contact Section has:
-email
-github
-linkedin
+Email, GitHub, LinkedIn

 ## The About Me section:
-  demonstrates passion for the web wanting to work on a team with great programmers personality outside of coding.
+  demonstrates passion for the web, wanting to work on a team with great programmers, and my personality outside of coding.

 ## Project section of the Portfolio includes
-  The title of your project
-  A description that explains what the app does, who it’s for, why you built it (this text should not be hidden behind a hover or click event)
+  The title of your project, A description that explains what the app does, who it’s for, why I built it, skills used, compelling screenshot, link to GitHub repo, and a link to live, working app
-  Skills used (what is the stack)
-  Compelling screenshot
-  Link to GitHub repo
-  Link to live, working app